GRANTS AND SCHOLARSHIPS

 Project Evaluation and Reports Due: May of following year

 A committee consisting of educators, community volunteers and Community Foundation of West Texas Board and staff reviews applications.
-The committee members do not know the identity of the teacher and school.
 Applications will be judged on the following criteria:

 Impact: Potential to improve student achievement; potential for continuation and/or replication; potential to enhance instructional skills

 Innovation: Innovative approach making learning memorable; enhance academic objective within curriculum context

 Planning: Clear plan for project implementation; teacher capability; cost effectiveness and realistic budget;